 Block texts from known contacts and phone numbers

-Another way is to go to Settings > Messages > Blocked and tap Add New to add a new blocked contact.
-Using either method, you’ll not only block messages, but also phone calls and FaceTime calls.
+Another way is to go to Settings > Messages > Blocked Contacts and tap Add New to add a new blocked contact.
+Using either method, you’ll block not only messages, but also phone calls and FaceTime calls.
 This saves you from having to go to the Phone and FaceTime apps and settings to block the same person.

-Block texts from numbers that appear as “unknown” or “private”
+Block texts from numbers that appear as unknown or private

-Unfortunately, you can’t outright block unknown and private numbers in the same way you can known contacts.
-You can, however, filter and separate them from the rest of the people you know.
+Unfortunately, you can’t outright block unknown and private numbers in the same way you can block known contacts.
+You can, however, filter and separate them from the people you know.
 Go to Settings > Messages and toggle on the Filter Unknown Senders option.
-This will create a new tab in your Messages app called “Unknown Senders,” but you won’t get notifications for these.
+This will create a new tab in your Messages app called Unknown Senders, and you won’t get notifications for these.
 It may not be ideal, but it’s a decent compromise.

-Report Spam iMessages
+Report spam iMessages

 Another thing you can do is report spam and junk iMessages.
-When you get an iMessage from someone you don’t know, there will be a “Report Junk” link.
+When you get an iMessage from someone you don’t know, there will be a Report Junk link.
 Tap the link to forward the sender’s information and message to Apple.
 The company should deal with the contact and eventually render the person or bot unable to message you again.

-You can also email Apple at “firstname.lastname@example.org”.
+You can also email Apple at “firstname.lastname@example.org.”
 Keep in mind that you’ll need a screenshot of the message, as well as the email address or phone number that sent the iMessage, and the date and time you received it.